Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/22_chapter-19.md

 Credits so far...

 ##### Graphics:
-- Diarandor (Most of his art is in the images and sounds in the samples.)
-You can find a license in the sample quest.
+- Diarandor (Most of his art is the sample quest) You can find a license in the sample quest.
 Most or all of his work is under CC-BY-SA 4.0
 - Zane Kukta (My work seperate from the forest and dessert tileset is CC0) See sample quest license or refer to this [issue](https://github.com/solarus-games/solarus-sample-quest/issues/11) if the license file has not been updated yet.
+- Christopho - His work in the sample quest.
+- Neovyse - The Solarus logo.
+- Vlag - His work on the hud.
+- Andrew Tyler - The minecraftia font.
+- Bertram
+- Olivier Cléro
+- Yusuke Kamiyamane
+- gwes - The key, heart, and skull shield.
+- Reemax (Tuomo Untinen) - His skeleton scale to 32x32 and walking animation of Artisticdude's sprite.
+- Artisticdude - His skeleton sprite
+- interdimensional_ <http://interdimensional.space/> - His beast sprite for the orc.
+- titi_son - For the mountain background image
+- Maxs

-##### Sounds:
+##### Audio:
-- Diarandor (Most of his art is in the images and sounds in the samples.)
+- Diarandor (Most of the sounds and music in the sample quest.)
 CC-BY-SA 4.0
-- Zane Kukta (Any sound I added is CC0 or the license I stated in the sound directory)
+- Zane Kukta (Any sound I added is CC0 like the timer sounds or the license I stated in the sound directory)
+- Eduardo Dueñas for his music pieces musics/village.ogg and sounds/secret.ogg
+- Eric Matyas, his music from soundimage was very useful in the creation of the chain quest.
+"Closing In On the Loot_Looping"
+"Hypnotic Orient_Looping"
+"Magical Getaway_Looping"
+"Pride_v002"
+"The 8 Bit Digger"
+"Young Heroes"
+by Eric Matyas
+www.soundimage.org

 ##### Scripting Credits:
 - Christopho (All of his scripts, sample quest, and making the Solarus Game Engine) GPLv3
 - Zane Kukta (Most sample scripts)
 - Diarandor (Some script snippets from his assistance on the forum and sample quest)
 - llamazing (Some script snippets from his assistance on the forum)
+- Max (Some script snippets from his assistance on the forum)

 ##### Writing Credits:
 - Christopho (Solarus documentation edited snippets)